 The 2018 BMW M6 lineup loses its iconic coupe, but the four-door Gran Coupe was always the more compelling choice

-The 2018 BMW M6 lineup shrinks some this year–not in physical size, but in the number of models BMW sells.
+The 2018 BMW M6 lineup shrinks some this year—not in size, but in the number of models BMW sells.

 The M6 Coupe is no more.
 Meanwhile, the four-seat convertible and four-door Gran Coupe—the models most M6 buyers seemed to want—stick around, and are as lustworthy as ever.

 We’ve scored them 7.8 out of 10 overall points based on their pampering luxury and 'bahn-storming performance.
 You’ll spend a lot for the honor of taking home an M6, but it’s probably worth it.
 (Read more about how we rate cars.)

 This year, the M6 Coupe is gone from American BMW dealers.
 It’ll be missed, but only by those nostalgic for the first car to wear this badge—the “shark nose” two-door that became an icon on its own back in the 1980s.
 Otherwise, the convertible with its power-folding cloth roof and the sleek four-door Gran Coupe carry over unchanged.

 The M6 lineup is based on the 6-Series, which we covered separately.

 Despite its name, the Competition Package that adds 40 hp and ups the top speed from 155 to 186 mph doesn’t necessarily make these big cars ready for racing.
 They’re ferocious performers, but ultimately their heft and size makes them more grand tourers than sports cars.

 To that end, both versions of the M6 are trimmed in decadent leather and offer numerous customization opportunities inside.
 For a price, you can make your M6 as classy or as gaudy as you’d like.